Buy Fire from the Sun for your Kindle here!

 (But please note that as well as being a device, Kindle is also a free app for PC, Apple, and Android devices.
 Thus, having purchased the Kindle version, you can read it without buying a Kindle gadget.)

-• Read about it: The navigation box at right, or the links embedded here, will take you to a synopsis of the book's story, a more general Q&A description of the kind of book it is, a table of contents showing the timeline and the couplets that head each chapter, and a promotional column that National Review Online generously allowed me to post on their website at the time of original publication.
+• Read about it: The navigation box at right, or the links embedded here, will take you to a synopsis of the book's story, a more general Q&A description of the kind of book it is, a table of contents, and a promotional column that National Review Online generously allowed me to post on their website at the time of the Xlibris publication.